yudaishimanaka/Armadillo/README.md

 [![Build Status](https://travis-ci.org/yudaishimanaka/Armadillo.svg?branch=master)](https://travis-ci.org/yudaishimanaka/Armadillo)

 Simple password management CLI tool
-It enables you to manage passwords from the terminal, so you can manage passwords for each site.
+It enables you to manage passwords from the terminal, so you can manage passwords for each service.

 **It only supports password management to the last.**